 Prepare your presentation.
 Make at least 5 rendered thumbnails and 2 wireframe thumbnails, and a turntable if you plan to submit for CheckMate Pro.

 Signature Image.
-One thumbnail, the Signature, must show the entire model against an off-white 247,247,247 background.
-This image cannot have any text or borders.
-The minimum resolution for this image is 600x600.
-See Signature Image for a fill list of requirements.
+Two thumbnails (in Cinema Wide and Square aspect ratios), the Signature image must show the entire model against an off-white 247,247,247 background.
+This image cannot have any text, watermarks or borders.
+The minimum resolution for this image is 1480 x 800 (Cinema Wide) and 1200 x 1200 (Square).
+See Signature Image for a full list of requirements.

-Secondary Preview Image.
-A second thumbnail (the Secondary Preview Image) must show the model in the same pose and angle as the Signature Image, but with a dark or realistic background that shows the model's realism.
+Context Signature Image.
+A second thumbnail that must show the model in the same pose and composition as the Signature Image, but with a dark or realistic background that best shows the model's realism.
 This is the first image customers will see when they click your Signature Image in Search results.
-For CheckMate Pro, the minimum resolution for this image is 1200x1200.
-For Lite, the minimum resolution is 600x600.
-In any case, these thumbnails must have a square resolution.
+The minimum resolution for this image is 1480 x 800.

 Wireframes.
-Create at least 2 wireframe thumbnails with the same minimum resolution as your rendered thumbnails.
-Wireframe images should have a different colored background such as black or gray to distinguish them from rendered thumbnails, and should give the customer a full picture of your model's topology.
+Create at least 2 wireframe thumbnails with the same minimum resolution as your rendered Product Shots.
+Wireframe images should have a different, neutral colored background to distinguish them from rendered wireframe color (black, white or gray), and should give the customer a full picture of your model's topology.
 See Wireframe Thumbnails for a full list of requirements.

 Prepare model data.
 Determine the model's poly count and vertex count before subdivision.
 Be sure to completely remove subdivision tools to get an accurate count.
 Also make sure you use the native file format to get the count, as these counts can vary slightly in exported or derivative file formats.